studentkittens/lncs-pandoc/paper.md

 data security is for
 example to store OpenPGP keys.
 PGP stands for Pretty Good Privacy and is an open standard for encrypting emails, signatures and authentication.
-Additionally the stored PGP keys can be secured with an PIN.
+Additionally the stored PGP keys can be secured with a PIN.

 **Near-Field-Communication (NFC)**